View Map

 Rinmaher Walking Trail, Co Galway

 Take on the Rinmaher Walking Trail, a 12.5km trek through Portumna Forest Park.
-The single track takes in views of Lough Derg and here you'll see fallow deer and colourful flowers, making it easily one of the best walks in Galway
+The single track takes in views of Lough Derg and here you'll see fallow deer and colourful flowers, making it easily one of the best walks in Galway.

 Start or end your hike with a pitstop at CaToCa Fine Food at Portumna Castle Tea Rooms for a sweet treat and a cup of coffee, or save your appetite for dinner at the Modena Restaurant, with dishes like roast orange duckling atop creamy champ potatoes.
-Continue to soak up the fresh air with a night's stay in Pod Umna, a cosy, environmentally-focused glamping site just a two-minute drive from the centre of Portumna
+Continue to soak up the fresh air with a night's stay in Pod Umna, a cosy, environmentally-focused glamping site just a two-minute drive from the centre of Portumna.

 Glinsk Castle Loop, Co Offaly